roadrunner-server/roadrunner-docs/intro/config.md

 # Configuration
 Each of RoadRunner service requires proper configuration.
-By default, such configuration is merged into one file which must be located in a root of your project.
+By default, such configuration is merged into one file which must be located in the root of your project.
 Each service configuration is located under the designated section.
-The config file must be named as `.rr.{format}` where format is `yml`, `json` and others supported by `sp13f/viper`.
+The config file must be named as `.rr.{format}` where the format is `yml`, `json` and others supported by `sp13f/viper`.

 Sample configuration: